Bentley Bentayga review - MPG, CO2 and running costs

 With its staggering performance, and a breath-taking price, you won’t be surprised to learn the Bentayga falls into the top Group 50 insurance category regardless of engine.

 Initial strong demand and a long waiting list meant nearly new cars were selling at a premium, with First Edition versions advertised for nearly £300,000.
-The Bentayga V8 models are expected to hold onto around 50% of their original value over three years and 36,000 miles, although the four-seat variants take more of a hit, retaining 45% on average.
-A facelifted model is due to be launched later in 2020, and this will likely impact on used prices of current vehicles.
+The Bentayga V8 models are expected to hold onto around 57-60 per cent of their original value over three years and 36,000 miles, although the four-seat variants take more of a hit, retaining about 51 per cent on average.

 Whatever model you choose you will see a significant drop in value over the three year period, but again that’s nothing out of the ordinary in the luxury sector.
 However, the bespoke nature of the Bentley brand means those owners lured into shelling out small fortunes for special interior trims, finishes and accessories could be faced with actual residual values far below those predicted for the standard model.